-Salford Priors Parish Council adopted a Model Publication Scheme with effect from 19th September 2018, which is reviewed on an annual basis.
-This represents the Council’s commitment to release information pro-actively.
-This scheme details the information routinely published and how this information can be accessed which is available on the Council’s website or as a hard copy.
+Salford Priors Parish Council has adopted the Information Commissioner’s Office Model Publication Scheme (effective from 19th September 2018), which is reviewed annually.
+This demonstrates the Council’s commitment to release information pro-actively.
+This scheme details the information made available by the Council and how this information can be accessed which is available on the Council’s website or as a hard copy upon request.

-Information which is not routinely published will be considered for release on receipt of a written request.
-The Clerk will respond within 20 days as per legislation.
+Requests for information not included within the Publication Scheme will be considered in accordance with the Freedom of Information Act 2000 (FOIA) and the Environmental Information Regulations 2004 (EIR)

+The Council will respond to all valid requests promptly and no later than 20 working days following receipt, in accordance with statutory requirements.

 Advice and assistance will be given to help people proposing to or having made a request for information.

-Salford Priors Parish Council complies with the Data Protection Act 2018.
+Salford Priors Parish Council complies with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).

 PROCEDURES

+Making a Request

-Verbal requests for information under the Freedom of Information Act 2000 (FOI) will be asked to put in written form (email will be accepted) giving their name, correspondence address and details of information required.
-Information requested under the Environmental Information Regulations Act 2004 (EIR) do not necessarily need to be in writing, however a written record of the conversation must be kept.
+Requests under the FOIA must be made in writing.
+Where a verbal request is received, the applicant will be asked to submit it in writing, (email will be accepted) giving their name, correspondence address and details of information required.
+Information requested under the (EIR) may be made verbally or in writing.
+Where a verbal request is received, a written record of the request will be made by the Council..

 Requests for information do not need to refer to FOI or EIR.

-The Clerk may ask for the request to be reformulated to ensure that the description of information requested is valid.
-If there is difficulty in identifying or locating information the applicant will be asked to provide further details.

-Responses to requests must be made within 20 working days.
-If an exemption is being considered the applicant must be advised and given an estimated date of response.
+Where a request is unclear, the Council will seek clarification and provide reasonable assistance to help the applicant describe the information requested

+Handling Requests

 The Clerk will check whether the Council holds the information requested.
-If the Council do not hold the information (or the request is to be transferred to a more appropriate public authority) the applicant will be advised giving details as to why the information is not held including if destroyed; provided that to confirm or deny information is held is not exempt.
+If the Council does not hold the information, the applicant will be advised which authority may hold the information.

+The Council will respond to requests within 20 working days of receipt.

+Where additional time is required to consider the public interest (where applicable), the applicant will be informed and provided with an estimated response date.

+Fees and Cost Limits

+The Council may charge a fee for providing information in accordance with the relevant legislation.
-A Fees Notice will be issued (if applicable) confirming that the information is held and giving an estimate of the cost of providing the information with a limit of £450; the Council may refuse requests which exceed this limit.
-In this instance a refusal notice will be issued which will include confirmation as to whether the information is held or not (unless the costs of this will exceed the limit) and the cost of retrieving the information.
-The applicant may reformulate their request; the Council will provide advice and assistance as appropriate.

-Where a fee is to be charged no information will be released until after the fee has been received; the 20 working day period will be extended by up to three months awaiting pay.
-After the fee is received a response will be given within 20 days.
+A Fees Notice will be issued (if applicable) confirming that the information is held and giving an estimate of the cost of providing the information with a limit of £450; (equivalent to 18 hours of work at £25 per hour), as set out in the Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004.
+Where a fee is payable no information will be released until after the fee has been received; the 20 working daytime limit is paused until payment is received.
+After the fee is received a response will be given within 20 working days.

+Where a request exceeds the cost limit, the Council will issue a refusal notice and, where possible, provide advice and assistance to help the applicant refine their request.

+Exemptions and Refusals